MSc in Applied Mathematics: Career Path

 • To provide students with advanced training in applied mathematics, including mathematical modeling, numerical analysis, and scientific computing.

-• To equip students with the skills and knowledge necessary to apply mathematical techniques to solve problems in various fields, such as engineering, physics, economics, and computer science.
+• The goal is to equip students with the skills and knowledge necessary to apply mathematical techniques to solve problems in various fields, such as engineering, physics, economics, and computer science.

-• To prepare students for careers in industries that require the use of advanced mathematical and computational techniques.
+• To prepare students for careers in industries that require advanced mathematical and computational techniques.

 Goals:

-• To teach students the principles and techniques of applied mathematics and how to apply them to real-world problems.
+• To teach students the principles and techniques of applied mathematics and how to use them in real-world problems.

 • To develop students' critical thinking and problem-solving skills through coursework and hands-on learning opportunities.

-• To provide students with the opportunity to specialize in a particular area of applied mathematics through elective courses and a capstone project or thesis.
+• To allow students to specialize in a particular area of applied mathematics through elective courses and a capstone project or thesis.

 Vision:

-• To produce graduates who are well-prepared to contribute to the advancement of knowledge in applied mathematics and its applications to various fields.
+• To produce well-prepared graduates who can contribute to advancing knowledge in applied mathematics and its applications to various fields.

-• To educate leaders in industry and academia who have the skills and knowledge to use advanced mathematical techniques to solve complex problems.
+• To educate industry and academia leaders with the skills and knowledge to use advanced mathematical techniques to solve complex problems.

 • To be a leading provider of high-quality education in applied mathematics, recognized for the excellence of its faculty and students.